lcpp-org/crane/docs/source/TwoReactionArgon.rst

     \frac{d n_p}{d t} = k_i n_p n_{Ar} - k_r n_p n_p n_{Ar} = 0 \Rightarrow n_p = \frac{k_i}{k_r}.

-The equilibrium plasma density :math:`n_p`  determined by the ratio of the ionization and recombination rate coefficients, :math:`k_i` and :math:`k_r` respectively, will be used to verify the results obtained from CRANE.
+The equilibrium plasma density :math:`n_p` is determined by the ratio of the ionization and recombination rate coefficients, :math:`k_i` and :math:`k_r` respectively.
+This result will be used to verify the results obtained from CRANE.

 Simulation Conditions
 ---------------------

-The argon neutral gas is initially at atmospheric pressure, :math:`p_{Ar} = 1` atm = 760 torr and room temperature, :math:`T_{Ar} = 295` K. The corresponding neutral gas density is obtained from the ideal gas law, :math:`n_{Ar} = p_{Ar}/(k_B T_{Ar})`,
+The neutral argon gas is initially at atmospheric pressure, :math:`p_{Ar}` = 1 atm = 760 torr and room temperature, :math:`T_{Ar}` = 295 K. The corresponding neutral gas density is obtained from the ideal gas law, :math:`n_{Ar} = p_{Ar}/(k_B T_{Ar})`,
 where :math:`k_B` is the Boltzmann constant, which gives an initial neutral gas density of :math:`n_{Ar} = 2.5 \times 10^{19} \; \text{cm}^{-3}`.

-The ions and electrons start from a very low initial density of :math:`n_{e,i}(t=0) = 1 \; \text{cm}^{-3}`.

-A reduced electric field :math:`E/N = 20` Td is
-kept constant throughout the simulation to achieve breakdown and sustain the plasma to steady-state.
+Conversely, the ions and electrons start from a very low initial density of :math:`n_{e,i}(t=0) = 1 \; \text{cm}^{-3}`.
+A reduced electric field :math:`E/N = 30` Td is kept constant throughout the simulation to achieve breakdown and sustain the plasma to steady-state.

-In order to calculate the value of :math:`k_i`, we can either (1) solve the EBE or (2) integrate the ionization cross-section over an assumed electron energy distribution function (EEDF), such as a Maxwellian.
+In order to calculate the value of the ionization rate coefficient :math:`k_i`, we can either (1) solve the EBE or (2) integrate the ionization cross-section over an assumed electron energy distribution function (EEDF), such as a Maxwellian.
 We opt for the former as this is the most common practice, which we will use going forward also in other tutorials.

-The ionization rate coefficient :math:`k_i` of the first reaction is calculated by solving the electron Boltzmann equation (EBE), and the recombination rate coefficient :math:`k_r` of the second reaction is assumed to be constant, :math:`k_r = 10^{-25} \; \text{cm}^6/\text{s}`.
+On the other hand, the recombination rate coefficient :math:`k_r` of the second reaction is assumed to be constant, :math:`k_r = 10^{-25} \; \text{cm}^6/\text{s}`.

-For the solution of the electron Boltzmann equation (EBE) we use the solver `LoKI-B <https://github.com/IST-Lisbon/LoKI>`_ to obtain the rate coefficient :math:`k_i` as a function of the reduced electric field :math:`E/N`.
-The EBE is solved for a Maxwellian electron energy distribution function (EEDF) with a temperature of 1 eV.
-The EBE is solved for a range of :math:`E/N` values from 1 to 100 Td.
-The resulting rate coefficients are tabulated and saved in a .csv file, which is read by CRANE.
+For the solution of the electron Boltzmann equation (EBE), we use the solver `LoKI-B <https://github.com/IST-Lisbon/LoKI>`_ to obtain the rate coefficient :math:`k_i` as a function of the reduced electric field :math:`E/N`.
+The EBE is solved for a range of :math:`E/N` values from 0.001 to 1000 Td.
+The resulting rate coefficients are then tabulated by LoKI-B, and we pre-process these into a CRANE-acceptable format.

 Summarizing the simulation conditions in a table: